ES-Merging: Biological MLLM Merging via Embedding Space Signals: ES-Merging

 \subsection{Element-wise Local Merging Coefficient}

-While the layer-wise global coefficient captures modality importance at the transformer-layer level, it assigns a uniform merging weight to all parameters within the same layer.
-To address this limitation, we further introduce an element-wise local merging coefficient derived from fine-grained embedding signals (Fig.~\ref{fig:method} (b)).
+While the layer-wise global coefficients capture the contribution of each specialized model at the transformer-layer level, it assigns the merging coefficient uniformly to all parameters within a layer.
+To capture fine-grained contributions of each parameter, we further introduce an element-wise local merging coefficient from fine-grained embedding signals (Fig.~\ref{fig:method} (b)).

-\paragraph{Fine-grained Embedding Signals} To measure the fine-grained signals from embeddings, we first measure the distances of each embedding between the base model and a specialized model $\theta_{m_j}$, instead of using the coarse-grained representations:

-where $F$ denotes the Frobenius norm, which is analogous to the Euclidean $L_2$ norm for vectors.
-This distance measures how differently the specialized model $\theta_{m_j}$ processes modality-$m_i$ inputs relative to the base model at layer $l$ in a fine-grained manner.

-\paragraph{Element-wise Importance Estimation} We then estimate the importance of each parameter element by measuring how sensitive this distance is to that element.
-Specifically, for the $n$-th parameter element in layer $l$, we accumulate the absolute gradient magnitude over all modalities and probe inputs:

-A larger score indicates that the parameter element is more sensitive to the modality-specific differences between the base and specialized models.
-Because the raw scores can vary across layers and parameters, we normalize them within each layer using Z-score normalization, yielding $\hat{s}^{l,n}_{\theta_{m_j}}$.

-\paragraph{Element-wise Local Coefficient} We convert the normalized scores into element-wise merging coefficients by applying the softmax function: